reflectoring/reflectoring.github.io/_posts/2020-06-21-aws-cloudformation-ecs-deployment.md

 ## Options for Updating a CloudFormation Stack

-There are three options to update a running CloudFormation stack:
+We'll discuss four options to update a running CloudFormation stack:

-The first option is to simply [update the stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks.html) **using CloudFormations `update` command**.
+* The first option is to simply [update the stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks.html) **using CloudFormations `update` command**.
 We modify the template and/or the parameters and then run the `update` command.

-A more secure approach is to **use a [change set](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-changesets.html)**.
+* A more secure approach is to **use a [changeset](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-changesets.html)**.
 This way, we can preview the changes CloudFormation will do and can execute the changes once we're satisfied that CloudFormation will only apply intended changes.

-The final solution is to **delete a stack and the re-create it**.
+* Another option is to **delete a stack and then re-create it**.
+* Finally, we can **use the ECS API to replace the ECS task** with a new one carrying the new Docker image.

 Let's investigate how we can use each of these options to deploy a new version of a Docker image into our service stack.